aramis-lab/clinicadl/docs/RandomSearch.md

     Must include only `BatchNorm`, `InstanceNorm` or `None`.
     Sampling function: `choice`.
 Default:  `BatchNorm`.
 - **Computational resources**
-    - `--use_cpu` (bool) forces using CPUs.
+    - `--gpu/--no-gpu` (bool) forces using GPU / CPUs.
 Default behaviour is to try to use a GPU and to raise an error if it is not found.
     - `--nproc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.
     - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default value: `2`.
     - `--evaluation_steps` (int) gives the number of iterations to perform an [evaluation internal to an epoch](Train/Details.md#evaluation).